Paulmicha/common-web-tools/README.md

   │       └── override/ ← [optional] Allows to replace virtually any file sourced in CWT scripts ├── web/              ← [optional+configurable] Application dir ($APP_DOCROOT or $APP_GIT_WORK_TREE*)
   │   └── dist/         ← [optional+configurable] Publicly accessible application dir ($APP_DOCROOT*)
-  └── .gitignore        ← Don't forget to review and edit to suit project needs
+  ├── .gitignore        ← Don't forget to review and edit to suit project needs ├── Makefile          ← The "make" entry point that loads all (optional) makefile includes └── sample.cwt.yml    ← Copy/paste to ".cwt.yml" & edit for easier instance (re)init implementation
 ```

 `*` : if using the multi-repo pattern, which is the default assumption.